Pacific National Exhibition: History

 On 7 February 1946, the Vancouver Exhibition Association changed its name to its current moniker, the Pacific National Exhibition; and later reopened the fair to the public under that name in 1947.
 The organization was formally reincorporated as the Pacific National Exhibition in 1955.

 The highest attendance at the fair was recorded in 1986, with 1.1 million guests visiting the PNE, most likely due to Expo 86 that was occurring at the time.
 In 1993, the amusement park adjacent to the PNE, Playland, became a division of the PNE organization.

 During 1997-1998, the PNE grounds was transformed with the demolition of a number of buildings including the Food Building, Showmart and the Poultry Building.
 This gave way to the Sanctuary, a parkland setting with a pond.
 The pond restored part of a stream that once flowed in the park out to the Burrard Inlet.
 The city restored a large portion of the park.
-Many old fair buildings have been demolished and replaced by a more natural character.
+Many old fair buildings have been demolished and replaced by those of a more natural character.
 Although land was purchased in Surrey that was to become the fair's new home, the PNE has since transferred ownership from the province to the City of Vancouver and will remain at Hastings Park.
 The PNE is a registered charity.

 Two attractions at the PNE were named as heritage sites by the City of Vancouver in August 2013.
 The Pacific Coliseum and the Wooden Roller Coaster were added to the list.

 In 2020, the fair went on hiatus due to the COVID-19 pandemic, alongside other agricultural and county fairs across Canada, including the Calgary Stampede, the Canadian National Exhibition, and K-Days.